lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Shortly before a missionary is set apart, the stake president or an assigned counselor interviews him or her.
-If the missionary no longer meets the standards of worthiness or if there are questions about health, he or she is not set apart.
+If the missionary no longer meets the standards of worthiness or if there are changes in health that could affect the missionary’s service, he or she is not set apart.
 The stake president contacts the Missionary Department (see 24.9.3) or the area office for guidance.

 The setting apart should be a special experience.
 Family members and close friends may attend.
 The stake president helps them understand and feel the